Shop Small Saturday in Long Beach

 The East Village Arts District is an eclectic district featuring unique boutiques and shops, not to mention galleries and art museums, located in some of the most historic and eye-catching architecture in the city.
 Here, you’ll find the latest fashion along with vintage items, there’s home decor, lifestyle goods, beauty and wellness products as well as, of course, lots of great local art.
 For more information about participating shops and specials, click here.

 A few blocks to the west is historic Pine Avenue, featuring terrific architecture of its own, along with a lively nightlife scene.
-There’s plenty of places here to get unique food items as well as skateboards, vintage shops and lots of clothing options.
+Retailers include clothing, skateboard, and vintage shops.

 SHORELINE VILLAGE/THE PIKE OUTLETS